Persecure/Python-Text-based-game-/README.md

 # Python-Text-based-game-
-A python language text based battle game
+A python language text based battle game created for a school project.